 - Now define the period in which the individual tax is to be levied.
 Choose either...

 The latter could occur if a tax is linked to a statutory calendar period (e.g.'summer tax').
 In this case, define the exact period in which the tax is to be levied.

 - The penultimate step is now the definition of the percentage tax amount (1% - 100%).

 - Finally, give the created individual tax a name so that it can be clearly assigned within the tool.
-The name of the tax is never communicated to your customer and is used exclusively for the internal administration of your created tax rules.
+The name of the tax is displayed to your customer in the day summary of the cost table before checkout and in the booking confirmation.

 All tax rules created are listed in the overview and grouped according to active and inactive status.
 The status can be changed very easily by clicking on the "Activation / Deactivation button".

 Once a tax rule has been created and activated as described above, it is immediately applied to transactions and quotes from your MICE booking engine.
 The following example shows how an activated rule affects the cost overview on the hotel detail page of your booking engine.

 Set tax rule:

 (therefore not affected by the tax: F&B, equipment and lodging services).